jsooriah/Fickr/README.md

 Tests Spec are speficied in FlickrApiClientTests.swift

 # Improvements
-- Implement UIViewControllers programmatically for better handling of dependencies and optionals as well
+- Implement UIViewControllers programmatically (rather than via storyboards) for better handling of dependencies and optionals as well
 - Fetch from database when no connectivity (Offline mode + Implement reachability check)
 - Improve UI
   - Resize to fit description label